MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 The developer however is discouraged from exposing any function that can have `O(n)` or worse linear time complexity.
 The reasoning for this is that if an actor calls a function that loops over all other actors, 1000 actors will end up doing 1000 times 1000 loops, which will be slow no matter the programming language.

 In most cases this is easily avoided by taking the time to make more specific bindings, like the `get_human_in_radius` function from the introductory post that takes `position`, `radius` and `result_index`, and returns one human in our radius at a time, setting `finished_iterating` to true when all humans in the radius have been iterated.
-This has potential to be significantly faster than the naive approach of exposing an `O(n)` function that loops over all entities in the scene, just to damage humans in a small radius around us.
+This is opposed to the naive approach of exposing an `O(n)` function that loops over all entities in the scene, just to say damage humans in a small radius around us.

 # Multithreading